aliciajarvis-ai/NFL/README.md

 ---
 ## Second Query
+#### Description
-This query shows the teams with the most penalties throughout the season.
-This will allow her to highlight which teams are “undisciplined” and perhaps young teams with little veteran leadership.
+This query determines which teams accumulated the most penalty yards over the season.
+Alex can use this to analyze whether undisciplined teams struggled due to penalties.

+#### Justification
+This data helps in identifying patterns in team discipline, which could be crucial in understanding why certain teams underperformed or lost key games.

 ```sql
 SELECT t.team_name, SUM(ts.penalty_yards) AS total_penalty_yards, SUM(ts.penalties) AS total_penalties